 Turn Insecurity into a Superpower.

 Clingy lovers have a hypersensitive attachment alarm and are often aware of subtle threats that others are not.
-The problem is this alarm can also be a false alarm and can lead to a person misjudging a situation or a partner which leads to hurt feelings and relationship problems.14
+The problem is this alarm can also be a false alarm.
+It can lead to a person misjudging a situation or a partner which leads to hurt feelings and relationship problems.14

-The research has discovered that if the clingy partner waited a little longer to react and gained more information about the situation or their partner’s intent, they then had an advantage of noticing when something is wrong and could constructively use that awareness to reconnect in a relationship.
+The research has discovered that if the clingy partner waited a little longer to react and gained more information about the situation or their partner’s intent, they have an advantage.
+They would know when something is wrong and could constructively use that awareness to reconnect in a relationship.
 15

 Know Your Go-To Clingy Thoughts and Protest Behaviors.

-By becoming aware of your clingy thoughts and protest behavior, you can then pause, and ask yourself what would be a better way to respond to this situation to get what I need?
+By becoming aware of your clingy thoughts and protest behavior, you can pause.
+Then ask yourself, “What would be a better way to respond to this situation to get what I need?”